Niinamaaria/kuntosalipk/README.md

 # Gym diary

 With the gym diary application, the user can add a gym workout they have done, or plan a future workout.
+The application was developed as a final assignment for studies.

 The application can be found at: https://kuntosalipaivakirja.web.app/.